 Try and remove any dents and impressions left on the carpet by heavy furniture by rubbing an ice cube over the area.

-It's officially our favourite natural deodoriser – sprinkle it on carpets for an hour before vacuuming, and that lived-in smell will disappear.
+It's officially our favourite natural deodoriser – sprinkle it on carpets for at least 15 minutes (but preferably an hour) before vacuuming, and that lived-in smell will disappear.

 To remove any surface dirt, quickly vacuum the area before you begin carpet washing.
 This will also stop your carpet washer getting clogged up.
 Want to know how to vacuum like a pro?
 Check out our guide.
 Need a better vacuum cleaner to get the job done thoroughly?
 Don't miss our vacuum cleaner reviews and buyer's guides – we've found the best vacuum cleaners, whatever your needs.